-The Living History Company at Fort Walla Walla Museum is in its 19th year and is planning another full season for 2017.
+The Living History Company at Fort Walla Walla Museum is in its 21st year and planning another full season for 2019.
 Organized in 1998 by Walla Walla City Council member Barbara Clark and her husband Dan, the company has grown from about a dozen authentic characters out of 1800s Walla Walla to over fifty.
 The goal of the company is to bring to life the exhibits at the museum with live presentations every week from April through October, telling visitors dramatic stories about the lives of a variety of Walla Wallans and the issues of their day, and allowing visitors to question the characters about their lives and times.

 This year’s schedule continues the company’s tradition of 2 pm presentations every Sunday from April through October, and also on Saturdays from June through August.

 Click on the scheduled performances posted below for more information.
 Performances are subject to change.

 William B. Phillips came to Walla Walla in 1860 and brought his family up from Salem Oregon in 1861.
 He opened a tin and stove shop on Main Street as well as Walla Walla’s first foundry.
 After a series of disastrous fires, he was appointed Fire Marshall and reorganized the fire department.
 Williams will be talking about early events and happenings in Walla Walla’s formative years.

 William Phillips is portrayed by his great-grandson, Dick Phillips.

 As a graduate of the Bangor (Maine) Theological Seminary in 1855, Peasley Chamberlain received his first assignment to pastor First Congregational Church in Portland, Oregon Territory.
 He and his new wife, Alice, left New York on their wedding day for Portland.